oracle/terraform-provider-oci/website/docs/r/cloud_guard_detector_recipe.html.markdown

 	* `state` - The current state of the DetectorRule.
 	* `time_created` - The date and time the detector recipe rule was created.
 Format defined by RFC3339.
 	* `time_updated` - The date and time the detector recipe rule was updated.
 Format defined by RFC3339.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`

+	Avoid entering confidential information.
 * `id` - Ocid for detector recipe
 * `owner` - Owner of detector recipe
 * `source_detector_recipe_id` - Recipe Ocid of the Source Recipe to be cloned